Best Time to Cruise the Western Caribbean: Month-by-Month

 March and early April bring spring break, and you feel it.
 Ships fill with families and college crowds, and prices spike alongside demand.
 The weather stays excellent, dry and warm, so if your dates are locked to a school calendar, it still works.
 Just book early and expect busier beaches.

 Late April is where things get interesting.
 The spring break wave recedes, kids head back to class, and fares soften while the weather holds.
-I steer a lot of value-minded clients here.
+I steer a lot of value-minded clients this way.

 May keeps that momentum going.
 Humidity starts to build and afternoon clouds appear more often, but rain still tends to be brief.
 Crowds thin out, prices drop, and the sea warms into the low 80s.
 For the combination of good weather and gentle pricing, May is one of my favorite recommendations.